-The Licensing Officer will contact you to discuss next steps (including your initial inspection).
+Once all of the documents are complete the Licensing Officer will contact you to discuss next steps, including the initial inspection.
 All applications are processed in the order in which they are received, and your initial inspection may not take place for a few weeks.